evanJensengit/Habit-Tracker-Project/README.md

 A Track object is the string to the left of the ":" and the TrackMetric(s) is what is on the right side of the ":"

+i.e Caffeine is the "Track" and the Amount is the "TrackMetric"

 Date: 1/4\
 Weekday: mon\
 Wrkt: y strength\